rchatterjee/pwmodels/README.md

 1.0.0

 ## TODO
 * Add a function to enable the models to churn out passwords in decreasing order of their probability
 * Add better pcfg model, especially updated with keyboard sequence, and repeating characters, more natural way of spliting the password than just based on continuous sequence of letters, digits and symbols.
-* `n`-gram model is pretty slow now, because it has to comppute the sum of frequency of all the passwords that start with `START` (which is all).
+* `n`-gram model is pretty slow now, because it has to comppute the sum of frequency of all the passwords that start with `START` (which is a lot).